-The Local Authority will inform you of your allocated place on the national offer date of 16 April 2022.
-Note: If this day falls on the weekend/bank holiday, it will be the first working day after.
+The Local Authority will inform you of your allocated place on the national offer date of 17 April 2023 Note: National Offer date is usually 16 April.
+However, in 2023-24, this day falls on the weekend/bank holiday so it is the first working day after.